ec-jrc/cbm/docs/introduction.md

 * a Jupyter Hub server, configured to hide the intrinsic access protocols, and supporting interactive scripting and data visualization;
 * A mixture of those (e.g. a Jupyter notebook running on the Jupyter Hub, which uses a mix of direct access to the data base and RESTful services)

 An essential character of the RESTful services is that they follow standard calling conventions, which allow their use both in interactive testing and scriptable machine access.
-RESTful services are further described in [the WIKI pages on RESTful service use](http://jrc-ntb.vm.cesnet.cz/DIAS/jrc-dias/wiki/6.-Using-RESTful-services-to-get-parcel-time-series) and subsequent pages.
+RESTful services are further described in [the documentation pages on RESTful service use](https://jrc-cbm.readthedocs.io/en/latest/api_ts.html) and subsequent pages.

 An alternative use pattern would be to transfer the time series data base (eventually including other reductions) to a dedicated server set up outside the DIAS cloud infrastructure, for instance, into the PA's ICT infrastructure.
 RESTful services running on DIAS can then be used to maintain access to the DIAS CARD data store to support on demand generation of image fragments, for instance.